conanc/CV/README.md

 Conan Cook
 ==========
-Product-oriented full-stack engineer and manager.
+Product-oriented full-stack engineering manager.
 I like shipping early and often.
 I believe in automation.
 I don't think there's a trade-off between quality and speed.
 I'm passionate about what I do, and will never finish learning.
 I consider continuous integration and peer review to be first-class activities.
 I specialise in building teams and bringing products to market.

 Skills
 ======